Criminals will do what they can to avoid being caught, so they try not to use their own houses to grow, store or even deal drugs from.

 They can reduce the risk of getting caught by using your rental property instead!

-The Police Service of Northern Ireland is concerned that organised crime gangs are doing just this.
+We are concerned that organised crime gangs are doing just this.
 We want to work with you to protect your investment and in turn you can help us to make our communities safer.

 The cost to you...

 - Reduction in property value - reputation of the neighbourhood suffers.

 - Loss of rent - during eviction or repair periods.